AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 ### Finding eligible donors based on blood type: `findeligible`

-Finds all people who are eligible to donate blood for the specified blood type(s).
+This command finds all people who are eligible to donate blood for the specified blood type(s) on the current day.

 Format: `findeligible BLOOD_TYPE...`